Program

 Overview

-Expected Impact
+Impact

 Approach

 • Increased Market Demand for Consumption of Nutritious and Safe Foods: Sugu Yiriwa conducted a nutrition and market pathways assessment to understand the factors that drive consumer food choices and diets in the Sugu Yiriwa zone of influence (ZOI).
-With these results, it identifies opportunities at the market and household levels to fill nutrient gaps by improving the availability, affordability, desirability, and consumption of safe and nutritious foods, especially among pregnant and lactating women and children under two.
+With these results, it identified opportunities at the market and household levels to fill nutrient gaps by improving the availability, affordability, desirability, and consumption of safe and nutritious foods, especially among pregnant and lactating women and children under two.

 Partners